"Your yoga class saved me, inspired me, grounded me, and helped me blossom." -AR

 How long have you been practicing yoga?

 I'm 58, so over 47 years.
 As a gradeschooler in the late 70s, I had the kind of strength, flexibility, and balance that enabled me to secure my legs behind my head and walk on my hands.
-Our gym teacher taught us Shoulderstand, which I do today before every class.
-In 2011, I went on a pilgrimage to visit 14 temples and mosques in India that resulted in a deep connection with my Hindu god Ganesha.
+Our gym teacher taught us Shoulderstand, which I still do today before every class.
+In 2011, I went on a pilgrimage to visit 12 temples in India that allowed me to deeply connect with my Hindu god Ganesha.
 I made a commitment to Bikram Yoga in 2014 because of its brutally honest, regimented way of developing the mind, body, and soul.
 I've trained with many of the greats in the yoga world, including Zefea Samson, Tony Sanchez, Ida Ripley, Scott and Ida Jo Lamps, and Esak Garcia.
 I was part of a very special Jedi Fight Club training where all 20 participants completed the training in its entirety.
 I'm also a brown belt in aikido and a USA Archery Level 2 Instructor.
 As a youth, I studied at the world-renowned Chinese Kung-Fu Wu-Su Temple founded by Grandmaster Alan Lee.

 Do you train others?